 Toronto’s Art Gallery of Ontario (AGO) and the McMichael Canadian Art Collection, just north of the city, showcase many of Canada’s leading modern and contemporary Indigenous artists.
-Here is an overview of the most influential Indigenous art movements, as represented by seven leading artists, most of whom either have work in the collections of these galleries or have exhibited at them.
+Here is an overview of the most influential Indigenous art movements:

 The Woodland School & Beyond